 Prior to the date set by the Board for the student's readmission:

-2. The Superintendent or designee shall hold a conference with the parent/guardian and the student, at which time the student and his/her parent or guardian may present reasons why readmission should be granted.
+The Superintendent or designee shall hold a conference with the parent/guardian and the student.
 At the conference, the student's rehabilitation plan shall be reviewed and the Superintendent or designee shall verify that the provisions of this plan have been met.
 School regulations shall be reviewed and the student and parent/guardian shall be asked to indicate in writing their willingness to comply with these regulations.

-6. If the Board denies the readmission of a student, the Board shall determine either to continue the student's placement in the alternative educational program initially selected or to place the student in another program that serves expelled students, including placement in a county community school.
-The Board shall also set a new date when the student may apply for readmission
+If the Board denies the readmission of a student, the Board shall determine either to continue the student's placement in the alternative educational program initially selected or to place the student in another program that serves expelled students, including placement in a county community school.

 Maintenance of Records